-This view has the objective to assist you tracking the value of a field shown in the Packet View tree.
-This is useful when capturing as it allows you to see how the value is changing as more packets arrive.
-To use this feature, just select the field from the Packet View and drag it to the Watch View (see the figure below), the value will be updated each time you select a different packet on the Traffic View.
+This view aims to assist you to track value of a field shown in the 'Packet View' tree, which is useful when capturing since it allows you to see how the value is changing as more packets arrive.
+To use this feature, just select a field from the 'Packet View' and drag it to the 'Watch View' (see the figure below), the value will be updated each time you select a different packet on the Traffic View.
 Combine this feature with the Auto Select option to see the value changing with incoming packets.
-To delete a field from the Watch View, select it and press the Delete key on your keyboard or right click on it and select the Delete menu item.
-The contents on the Watch View are stored on the Environment, so they will be the same each time you open Ubiqua (for more information see Setting Preferences).